edibotopic/edibotopic-website/content/blog/2023-10-30-spatial-programming.md

 [^3]: The repeated distinction I make between the _iconic_ and the _symbolic_ broadly follows the [semiotics of Peirce](https://plato.stanford.edu/entries/peirce-semiotics/).

----

-{% note(header="DSF for Visualisation?") %}
-There is no DSF tool that generates visualisations of the structures its formulas represent.
+[^4]: There is no DSF tool that generates visualisations of the structures its formulas represent.

-This is why I made [DSF-racket](https://edibotopic.com/blog/dsf-racket/).
+This is why I made [DSF-racket](@/blog/2023-07-16-dsf-racket.md).

-While far less visually-enthralling than TodePond's creations it is similar in spirit and attempts to make salient the connection between icons and their output.
+While less visually-enthralling than TodePond's creations it is similar conceptually and attempts to make salient the connection between iconic formulas and the visualisations they generate.

-{% end %}